Employee Recognition: Why Is It So Important to Praise Your Peers?

 The Drawback of Reliance On The Culture of Praise

 However, some people have concerns regarding the culture of collective employee praise.
-There are issues with the perceived infantilisation of the workplace, as people are seemingly encouraged to recognize each other for simply performing their duties.
+There are issues with the perceived infantilisation of the workplace, as people are seemingly encouraged to recognise each other for simply performing their duties.
 In addition, sometimes, employees’ efforts are overlooked and praising peers can become a popularity contest or a quid pro quo, ignoring those who are less outspoken about their performance.